radicalbit/rbd-docs/introduction.rst

 in a fast, event-driven, scalable, resilient, secure, highly available and integrated environment.

-RBFDD supports both batch, long-running jobs, and streaming, pure real-time processing, leveraging concepts such as parallel, distributed, and in-memory computing in order to process massive amount of data and workload at speed.
+|rbd-stack| supports both batch, long-running jobs, and streaming, pure real-time processing, leveraging concepts such as parallel, distributed, and in-memory computing in order to process massive amount of data and workload at speed.

-RBFDD acts as a computing layer, service or ingestion at your will, providing organizations the ability to develop, integrate and deploy services requiring complex calculations, data intensive computation or real-time processing.
+|rbd-stack| acts as a computing layer, service or ingestion at your will, providing organizations the ability to develop, integrate and deploy services requiring complex calculations, data intensive computation or real-time processing.

-RBFDD allows implementing data-driven, service-oriented systems, by quickly get up and running with one of the most advanced piece of software technology currently available on the market.
+|rbd-stack| allows implementing data-driven, service-oriented systems, by quickly get up and running with one of the most advanced piece of software technology currently available on the market.

 Components overview
 -------------------